Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquityconnectionoptionalparams.md

 </td><td>

-_(Optional)_ Address that will receive LQTY rewards from newly created Stability Deposits by default.
+_(Optional)_ Address that will receive ProtocolToken rewards from newly created Stability Deposits by default.

 </td></tr>